melhoos/reactVRCourse/README.md

 ➡️ If you like to manually change one coordinate, you can add ```translateY```, ```transalteX``` and ```translateZ``` into the ```transform```.
 And also, if you like to rotate your component, you can use ```rotateY```, ```rotateX``` and ```rotateZ```.
 Remember, when you are rotating components, their value should be in degrees.
 So if you like to rotate Y-axsis 45 degrees: you simply set ```{rotateY: 45}``` 🙌.

 ❓ Try to translate the box in both Y and X direction.

 ❓ Then, try rotating the ```<Box/>``` component 45 degrees both in Y and Z direction!

+❓ Add a ```<Cylinder>``` component and place it inside your view!

-## Task 3 - Add a 3D model!
+## Task 3 - Add a 3D model! 🤓 🌎
+Okay, great!
+Now you know how to add a reactVR component, but lets be fair, it is not that interesting!
+In this task we will introduce you to how to add a 3D component inside your reactVR app!

+👉 **Tips:** If you like to add your own 3D object, https://clara.io/library has a wide varety of 3D models and formats for exporting 3D models.
+Remember to download the .obj format and add it in your **/static_assets** folder 😉.
+Sometimes you get both .obj and .mtl file when downloading a 3D model.
+I like to think of the .obj file as "the container" and the .mtl file as "the fill" 🙃.

-## Task 4 - Add animation to your 3D Model!
+## Task 4 - Add animation to your 3D Model! 😵

+## Task 5 -

 ## Task X - Deploy your project!